jennijuju/ATS041AionFungibleTokenReferenceImplementation/ATS041Standard.md

 public static String AIP041Name();
 ```

+The following rules MUST be applied regarding the *token name*:

-> *NOTE*: The name of the token MUST be set at creation time.
+- The *token name* value MUST be set at creation time.
+- The *token name* value MUST NOT be changed ever.

 **`AIP041Symbol` function**